realkeshav08/Prompto/README.md

 - **AI-generated chat titles** — Each conversation is auto-named from its first exchange; titles are also editable.
 - **Conversation memory** — A bounded, recent-context window of the chat history is passed to the model for coherent multi-turn replies.
 - **Resilient image generation** — A cascade of free providers (Pollinations → Gemini → ImageKit) so a quota limit on one doesn't break image creation.
+- **Resilient messaging** — A failed/timed-out reply is saved as a "Stopped" placeholder (the user's message is never lost) with one-click **Regenerate**; credits are refunded automatically.
 - **Credit system** — Stripe-integrated billing with per-feature credit costs and automatic refunds on failure.
-- **Community Gallery** — Publish and browse AI-generated images.
+- **Community Gallery** — Publish and browse AI-generated images, plus a **My Uploads** view to remove your own creations from the community.
 - **In-app Settings** — Profile, password change, plan/credits, theme, and Terms / Privacy.
-- **Secure auth** — JWT authentication, bcrypt password hashing, and OTP-based password recovery.
+- **Secure auth** — JWT authentication with session revocation, bcrypt password hashing, email verification at signup, and OTP-based password recovery.

 ---